dongmeic/BikeCounting/README.md

 The bike-friendly business data is from Travel Oregon provided with business name, address, and coordinates.
 The coordinates are mostly from the InfoUSA (now Data Axle USA) business data by matching business names, since a few provided coordinates are not accurate.
 If there is not a match, the coordinates are from Google Maps by manually typing in the address or using `geopy`.
 The discrepancy between the two approaches is not neglectable in some addresses because geopy can't get the exact addresses.
 As such, coordinates values from the manual searching are retained.
 There are six points located outside of the MPO boundary.
 The coordinates were reviewed between data sources to correct errors, although the data was not checked one by one.

+The bike map web application is available [here](https://arcg.is/09XWmC).
+The 'about' widget describes the map layers and basic map design.
+The 'layer list' is used to toggle on and off layers.
 <!---[Eugene bike map](https://www.eugene-or.gov/DocumentCenter/View/4268/Eugene-Bike-Map---English?bidId=);
 [Springfield bike map](https://www.eugene-or.gov/DocumentCenter/View/4270/Springfield-Bike-Map---English?bidId=)--->